RagnarB83/ash/geometric-master/docs/source/options.rst

 - ``psi4`` : Use Psi4.
 Provide a Psi4 input file with Cartesian coordinates.
 - ``gaussian`` : Use Gaussian (version 09 or 16).
 Provide a Gaussian job file with Cartesian coordinates.
 - ``openmm`` : Use OpenMM.
 Provide an OpenMM force field or system ``.xml`` file and a PDB file using ``--pdb`` for the initial structure and topology.
+- ``ase`` : Use ASE.
+Also requires the ``--ase-class`` and ``--ase-kwargs`` options to be specified.
+- ``quick`` : Use QUICK.
+Provide a QUICK input file with Cartesian coordinates.
+- ``cfour`` : Use CFOUR.
+Provide a CFOUR input file with Cartesian coordinates.
+A Python script is provided to convert Z-matrix input prior to running the optimization.
 - ``gmx`` : Use Gromacs (experimental).
 Provide a Gromacs ``.gro`` file.
 A topology file ``topol.top`` and run parameters ``shot.mdp`` are required, with those exact names.

 ``--nt [1]``